apollographql/eslint-plugin-graphql/README.md

       // Import your schema JSON here
       schemaJson: require('./schema.json'),

-      // OR provide absolute path to your schema JSON
+      // OR provide absolute path to your schema JSON (but not if using `eslint --cache`!)
       // schemaJsonFilepath: path.resolve(__dirname, './schema.json'),

       // OR provide the schema in the Schema Language format